 The awful truth: if someone wants to get into your home badly enough, they most likely will.
 The trick is to provide as many deterrents as possible so it’s simply not worth it for the crook and they’ll move on to your unfortunate neighbors.

 Lock picking has become an enjoyable life tool.
 Many of my friends and family have benefitted greatly from my new obsession.
-After my near run in with Johnny Law, I’ve removed my trusty Sparrow lock pick set from my Batman-utility belt, and now only use it when necessary.
+I’ve removed my trusty Sparrow lock pick set from my Batman-utility belt, and now only use it when necessary.

 When emptying my pockets, however, I seem to always acquire either a single bobby pin or some paper clips throughout the day.
 I blame this innocent little habit on my boy scout days — always be prepared.